KarpelesLab/ringbuf/README.md

-This code is thread safe and allows either standard readers, or blocking readers that will wait when no more data is available (this uses [sync.Cond](https://golang.org/pkg/sync/#Cond) with [RLocker](https://golang.org/pkg/sync/#RWMutex.RLocker) meaning multiple readers will resume reading in parallel, allowing for using the most out of goroutines.
+This code is thread safe and allows either standard readers, or blocking readers that will wait when no more data is available (this uses [sync.Cond](https://golang.org/pkg/sync/#Cond) with [RLocker](https://golang.org/pkg/sync/#RWMutex.RLocker) meaning multiple readers will resume reading in parallel, allowing the most out of goroutines).

 Originally this was written as a buffer for [log](https://golang.org/pkg/log/) allowing to redirect output from logs to multiple targets at the same time